Flows

 6 return 1

-A Flow Log’s metrics, such as cost, latency and tokens, are computed once the Log is completed.
+A Flow Log’s metrics, such as cost, latency and tokens, are computed as Logs are added to the trace.

 A Flow Log’s start_time and end_time are computed automatically to span the earliest start and latest end of the Logs in its trace.
-If start_time and end_time already span the Logs’ timestamps, they are kept.
+If start_time and end_time already span the Logs’ timestamps, they are kept as they are.

 If you don’t want to use the decorator, you can complete the Flow Log via the SDK directly.